Sílvio (footballer, born 1987): Wolverhampton Wanderers

 On 30 July 2016, Sílvio signed a one-year deal (with the option of a second) with English Championship club Wolverhampton Wanderers after having his contract at Atlético terminated by mutual consent.
 Injury prevented him from making his competitive debut until 20 September, in a 2–0 away defeat against Newcastle United in the League Cup.
 His maiden league appearance occurred the following week, in a 2–1 loss at Wigan Athletic.

 On 22 October 2016, in his debut at the Molineux Stadium, Sílvio scored an own goal in a 0–1 defeat to Leeds United, which ultimately caused head coach Walter Zenga to be sacked.
 After falling out of favour under interim Rob Edwards and then Paul Lambert, it was revealed that he had suffered what was thought to be a broken foot in December which would rule him out for up to four months.

 Sílvio's return to action took place on 7 May 2017, playing the full 90 minutes in a 1–0 home victory over Preston North End and being subsequently praised for his performance.
 Later in that month, Wolves revealed that discussions were ongoing with the defender regarding the option for an additional 12-month deal, but despite the appointment of new manager and compatriot Nuno Espírito Santo, which he welcomed, it was announced on 26 June that his contract would not be renewed by mutual decision.

 Return to Portugal

 In early February 2018, Sílvio returned to both Portugal and Braga, joining their reserves in the LigaPro.
 He scored in his first-ever appearance in the competition, helping the visitors to a 3–2 away win against U.D.
 Oliveirense.

 On 14 January 2019, Sílvio signed an 18-month deal with Vitória de Setúbal.
-He left the relegated team on 5 September 2020 to join Vitória S.C. for one season, under the management of his former Atlético and national teammate Tiago Mendes.
+He left the relegated team on 5 September 2020 to join Vitória de Guimarães for one season, under the management of his former Atlético and national teammate Tiago Mendes.
 Despite having been limited by a right thigh injury, the option to extend his contract for another year was enacted.

 Sílvio left the Estádio D. Afonso Henriques in May 2022, with only 14 official matches to his credit.
+On 1 September, he was presented at U.D.
+Vilafranquense in the second tier.
+After his one season in Vila Franca de Xira, he retired at age 35.